hazzard993/love-typescript-template/README.md

 Your project should now be running!

+Press `E` to cause an error in the program.
+The stack trace will point straight to the TypeScript file and the line that caused the error!

 Use `code .` to open up the project using VS Code (or another editor of your choice).

 If using VS Code, you can use `Ctrl+Shift+B` to start the `npm: build-and-start` task (Use `Terminal > Configure Default Build Task` to make this trigger when you press `Ctrl+Shift+B`).